apache/nuttx/configs/stm32f4discovery/README.txt

   NOTE:  Unfortunately, the 4.6.3 EABI toolchain is not compatible with the the NXFLAT tools.
 See the top-level TODO file (under "Binary loaders") for more information about this problem.
-If you plan to use NXFLAT, please do not use the GCC 4.6.3 EABI toochain; instead use the GCC 4.3.3 OABI toolchain.
+If you plan to use NXFLAT, please do not use the GCC 4.6.3 EABI toolchain; instead use the GCC 4.3.3 OABI toolchain.
   See instructions below.

 NuttX OABI "buildroot" Toolchain